 Fiber in the diet is very important.
 This especially true for individuals that are on a gluten free diet because of gluten sensitivity or have celiac disease.
 These individuals may have difficulty in eating sufficient fiber in their diet every day.
 It’s important to consume foods that have high values of fiber in them.
 In fact, most Americans usually eat about 15 grams of fiber per day which is far below the minimum daily requirement.
 A healthy diet consists of vitamins, minerals, protein and fiber.
 This is true for those that are on a gluten free diet.
 So, focus on high fiber gluten free foods for proper nutrition.

 When you go shopping be sure to include high fiber foods in planning the gluten free meals.
-This may take reading the nutrition labels so you become familiar with the foods that contain high values of fiber in them.
+This may take some time in reading the nutrition labels so you become familiar with the foods that contain high values of fiber in them.

 How much fiber should I get per day?
 For women, between the ages of 21-50, they should consume 25 grams per grams of fiber per day, and above 50, 21 grams per day.
 Men should consume about 35 grams of fiber per day.

 Some foods that contain high fiber are…